CHMEX/VOTE2019/README.md

 * Hosting and maintaining API's to feed in Realtime _Blockfolio Coinfairvalue Blocktivity **CoinmarketCap** Coingecko Coinpaprika_ and others.
 Serving `4 Mio` API calls per day to these sites.
 That's `46 Req/s` or `1.4 Bil` Request per year.<br>
 * Helping out People Migrate funds `1+Mio ARRR`, `1+ Mio USD` in NXT Assets saved.
 Trustee in OTC Transactions.
 * Winner of the :beer:BEER&PIZZA:pizza: Atomic Swap contest in 2018.
 I will Airdrop `2 Mio` PIZZA-Testcoin to all my Voter regardless of the outcome of the Election!
 I was running LP Nodes on odd pairs like DBG/HUSH HUSH/VTC during bullmarket.
 I'm running PIZZA/BEER LP nodes.
 With mm2.0 these marketmaker Nodes will be activated again.
 My addresses have been involved in approx. 10% of all BarterDEX Atomic Swaps.
-* I don't code C but some of suggested RPC Calls have been implemented by James and Duke (_getsnapshot coinsupply convaddress_ to name a few.)
+* I don't code C but some of suggested RPC Calls have been implemented by James and Duke (_getsnapshot coinsupply convaddress getchaintxstats_ to name a few.)
 * My <a href="https://dexstats.info/scale/index.html"  target="_blank">20k TPS / Visualization</a> was well Commented
 * Maintaining and styled <a href="https://explorer.pirate.black"  target="_blank">https://explorer.pirate.black</a>
 * I'm helping out people as much as I can on Discord and Telegram.
 A lot of time I test new KMD features.